AAitorG/napari-DINOSim/README.md

 ## Overview

-`napari-dinoSim` enables zero-shot image segmentation by selecting reference points on an image.
+`napari-DINOSim` enables zero-shot image segmentation by selecting reference points on an image.
 The plugin leverages DINOv2's powerful feature extraction capabilities to compute similarity maps and generate segmentation masks.

 For detailed information about the widget's functionality, UI elements, and usage instructions, please refer to the [Plugin Documentation](./docs/plugin_documentation.md).
-A simple [example notebook](./src/dinoSim_example.ipynb) demonstrating how to use DINOSim programmatically is also available.
+A simple [example notebook](./src/DINOSim_example.ipynb) demonstrating how to use DINOSim programmatically is also available.

 ## Installation

-You can install `napari-dinoSim` via [pip]:
+You can install `napari-DINOSim` via [pip]:

 ```sh
 pip install napari-dinosim